TaatiTeam/stgcn_parkinsonism_prediction/README.md

 # Preamble
 This repository includes a minimal demo and pretrained spatial-temporal graph convolutional networks (ST-GCN) models proposed in "Estimating Parkinsonism Severity in Natural Gait Videos of Older Adults with Dementia" by Andrea Sabo, Sina Mehdizadeh, Andrea Iaboni, and Babak Taati (https://arxiv.org/pdf/2105.03464.pdf).
 The goal of this work is to predict clinical scores of parkinsonism in gait from 2D or 3D skeleton joint trajectories obtained from video.

-This work extends upon work by Yan et al. (https://arxiv.org/abs/1801.07455) on the use of ST-GCNs for action recognition.
+This work leverages work by Yan et al. (https://arxiv.org/abs/1801.07455) on the use of ST-GCNs for action recognition.
+We have adapted the original action classification task to instead regress to clinical scores of parkinsonism.
+The original 10-layer model presented by Yan et al. as well as smaller 4-layer models are implemented (see our manuscript for model architectures).

 Modified forks of the `mmcv` and `mmskeleton` repositories developed by `OpenMMLab` (https://openmmlab.com/) are included in this repository.
 The original GitHub pages for these repositories for these projects are: \
 &emsp;    - https://github.com/open-mmlab/mmcv \
 &emsp;    - https://github.com/open-mmlab/mmskeleton